 While some of our clients' and patients' care plans include trauma-specific therapy, BC Mental Health and Substance Use Services' approach to trauma-informed care is much broader than individual treatment options.
 In all interactions with our clients and patients, our administrators and health care workers work to provide a strengths-based safe place for growth and healing that focuses on recovery and resiliency, regardless of the type of trauma a person has experienced.

-This trauma-informed approach extends to all of our programs, including the Forensic Psychiatric Hospital, the Burnaby Centre for Mental Health and Addiction, the Heartwood Centre for Women, Correctional Health Services and others.
-It also informs the care model and many of the design choices for the province's new Red Fish Healing Centre for Mental Health and Addiction, scheduled to open in fall 2021.
+This trauma-informed approach extends to all of our programs, including the Forensic Psychiatric Hospital, the Red Fish Centre for Mental Health and Addiction, the Heartwood Centre for Women, Correctional Health Services and others.

 Our approach to trauma-informed practice is guided by six principles: